WFreelandEcon/OnFlAppPlugins/VipRiser/README.md

 ==============

 VipRiser plugins are automator workflows which should go into ~/Library/Application Support/VipRiser/PlugIns .
 Be aware that automator workflow file is bundle, therefore it may look kind of funny when viewed inside the github.
+Zip files are provided for a sake of convenience.